In placenta accreta, the placental villi are not contained by uterine decidual cells, as occurs normally, but extend to

 Thorough evaluation of the uteroplacental interface by ultrasonography (transvaginal or transabdominal) is warranted in women at risk; it can be done periodically, beginning at 20 to 24 wk gestation.
-If ultrasonography is inconclusive, MRI or Doppler flow studies may help.
+If B-mode (gray-scale) ultrasonography is inconclusive, MRI or Doppler flow studies may help.

 During delivery, placenta accreta is suspected if

 When placenta accreta is suspected, laparotomy with preparation for large-volume hemorrhage is required.

 Preparation for delivery is best.
-Usually, unless the woman objects, cesarean hysterectomy is done as soon as fetal lung maturity is confirmed (usually at about 35 to 36 wk).
+Usually, unless the woman objects, cesarean hysterectomy is done at 34 wk; this approach tends to result in the best balance of maternal and fetal outcomes.

 If cesarean hysterectomy is done (preferably by an experienced pelvic surgeon), a fundal incision followed by immediate clamping of the cord after delivery can help minimize blood loss.
 The placenta is left in situ while hysterectomy is done.
 Balloon occlusion of the aorta or internal iliac vessels may be done preoperatively but requires a skilled angiographer and may cause serious thromboembolic complications.

 Rarely (eg, when placenta accreta is focal, fundal, or posterior), clinicians can attempt to save the uterus, but only if acute hemorrhage is absent; for example, the uterus can be left in place, and a high dose of methotrexate can be given to dissolve the placenta; this procedure is done only in certain centers.
 Uterine artery embolization, arterial ligation, and balloon tamponade are also sometimes used.

 In the US, placenta accreta is becoming increasingly common, occurring most often in women who have placenta previa and have had a cesarean delivery in a previous pregnancy.

 Suspect placenta accreta if the placenta has not been delivered within 30 minutes of the infant's delivery, if attempts at manual removal cannot create a plane of separation, or if placental traction causes large-volume hemorrhage.

-If placenta accreta is diagnosed, do cesarean hysterectomy as soon as fetal lung maturity is confirmed.
+If placenta accreta is diagnosed, do cesarean hysterectomy at 34 wk.